JoeyFerg/buffcut/HELP.md

 Please do not use this app for anything other than the prescribed uses.
 Offences include: planning to take over the world, actually using this app, and sending mass emails about your pets to your co-workers.

-#

-Property of Team Monkey (but if you really want it, you can have it)
+Property of Team Monkey (but if you really want it, you can have it).